Manuel030/LyricEngine/README.md

 Finally, LyricEngine generates text by initializing the RNN with a random start character and predicting the next characters where each predicted character is fed back into the model so that it has more context.

-## Notes
-Currently down, I need to find a new web host.